You are here10-Step Quick Start Guide

 Getting the pH exactly right isn't nearly as important as checking regularly and making sure it stays within these ranges.

-If you have an already rooted clone, then you can actually skip right to Step 7
+If you have already a rooted clone (a live cannabis plant) please skip right to Step 7.

 Paper Towel Method: